 While combined driving is a technical and demanding sport, it can be enjoyed by people of any age with any breed of horses or ponies!
 To stay connected with USA Driving, please visit our Facebook: www.facebook.com/usadriving or search the hashtag #USADriving

 Donations to USA Driving are managed by the United States Equestrian Team Foundation (USET) in Gladstone, New Jersey.
-Support the USEF Combined Driving Program by donating online to the USET and selecting "Driving" for the Fund Destination.
+Support the USEF Combined Driving Program by donating online to the USET and select "Driving" or "Para Driving" for the Fund Destination.

 The USEF Driving Sport Committee (DSC) consists of experienced members of the Combined Driving community, including at least 3 Athlete representatives.
-The DSC is responsible for working to improve the USEF programs, the Rulebook, Selection Procedures for our U.S. Driving Teams, and coordinate with the FEI, among other things.
-These passionate volunteers meet frequently throughout the year to discuss changes, conquer challenges, and to find ways to develop the sport of Combined Driving.
+The DSC is responsible for working to improve the USEF programs, the rulebook, selection procedures for our US Driving Teams, and coordinate with the FEI.
+These passionate volunteers meet throughout the year to discuss changes, conquer challenges, and to find ways to develop the sport of Combined Driving and Para Driving.

 Anna Brooks Thomas | Director of Driving | [email protected] | 859-225-2033